 However, more than 75 % of the highly educated and experienced PRISM community members are employed on fixed term contracts (or 'open-ended' with fixed-term funding associated with their roles).

 In an ever-growing interdisciplinary, multi-partner, research and innovation landscape, PRISM roles play a crucial part in the success of research teams.
 The PRISM remit spans a range of areas, including, external relationships and community management, specialist scientific/technical expertise, business development, project/finance/event/people/space management, PhD student training, pastoral duties, marketing and outreach/public engagement.

 As such, PRISMs work across a range of specialist teams within their organisations, including industry/partner engagement services, research office, doctoral college, technical services, legal, press office, digital and marketing, library, estates, executive groups, etc.

 PRISMs maneuver across a wide range of stakeholder groups and their respective work cultures and pressures.

 Breadth of knowledge, experience, and skills, alongside the ability to form strong networks bringing together all relevant expertise for a successful research team, are key to these roles.

 PRISMs require, among other characteristics, high levels of analytical and strategic thinking, emotional intelligence, resilience, communication skills, as well as recognised leadership traits such as empathy and persuasiveness to enable successful research communities.

 PRISM roles have significant growth potential, are dynamic and evolve with the success and needs of their research team.
-Yet, there are no development frameworks and pathways for progression and the majority of the highly skilled and experienced managers are employed on fixed-term contracts.
+Yet, there are no development frameworks and pathways for progression and the majority of the highly skilled and experienced managers are employed on contracts subject to external funding.

-The national PRISM community (>190 members as of 16 June 2021) has highlighted 3 interlinked key challenges
+The national PRISM community has highlighted 3 interlinked key challenges